II. Extension and Developmental Schemes for improvement of yield & quality tobacco:

 d.
 Leaf chemistry analysis of leaf tobacco for nicotine, sugars and chlorides:

-Tobacco Board undertakes the leaf chemistry analysis of leaf tobacco in every crop season for determining Nicotine, Sugars and Chlorides so as to determine the quality of leaf grown during the particular season and establish the crop chemistry.
+Tobacco Board undertakes the leaf chemistry analysis of leaf tobacco in every crop season for determining the content of Nicotine, Sugars and Chlorides so as to determine the quality of leaf grown during the particular season and establish the crop chemistry.

-During 2020-21 crop season, 100 no. of samples were analysed in Karnataka and in Andhra Pradesh115 no. of samples were analysed.
+During 2022-23 crop season, 113 no. of leaf samples were analysed in Karnataka and in Andhra Pradesh 112 no. of cured leaf samples were analysed for leaf chemistry.